New York is one of the most recognised cities in the world. Look at our guide to the top 20 things to do in New York to make the most of your trip.

 20. China Town

-Near Little Italy is Chinatown and it is well worth the visit.
-Spend a few hours exploring what Chinatown has to offer from souvenir shops, markets and designer boutiques.
-The Chinese and Southeast Asian cuisine is a must to try while in Chinatown with many noodle houses and teahouses.
+Chinatown is near Little Italy, and it is well worth visiting.
+Spend a few hours exploring what Chinatown offers, from souvenir shops to markets and designer boutiques.
+Chinese and Southeast Asian cuisine is essential in Chinatown, with many noodle houses and teahouses.
 Explore all the Chinese culture and traditions that Chinatown has to offer.